Text & publication

 States of Change

-(exhibition) with Sheona Turnbull
+Exhibition identity with Sheona Turnbull

-Exhibition identity and copywriting for a BA Graphic Design show.
 States of Change documented recent encounters with London and Berlin through an assembly of printed matter, photography and moving image.

 Promotional material reflected the textural layering of Berlin fly-postering through a motif of typographic forms and colour extracted from material during a visit.
-An edition of beer mats was created for use as invites through a process that echoed the print-minded rationale still prevalent across Berlin.